ethanmoffat/EndlessClient/README.md

 Note that the game client requires some additional files to be copied to the *bin* directory before the game will successfully launch:

 1. Download the [Endless Online client](http://cache.tehsausage.com/EOzipped028.zip).
 This link points at a ZIP file hosted by Sausage (author of EOSERV).
 EIRC.exe may be a false-positive flag by some antivirus scanners.
-2. Copy the data, gfx, mfx, and sfx folders from the linked ZIP archive to the output bin directory before running the game.
-Otherwise it will fail to launch.
+2. Copy the data, gfx, help, jbox, mfx, and sfx folders from the linked ZIP archive to the output bin directory before running the game.
-3. (config file is included in Release.zip) ~Create an additional folder in the bin directory called Config.
+3. Create an additional folder in the bin directory called Config.
 Copy the [sample configuration from below](#SampleConfigFile) into a file named settings.ini within this directory.
-Note that the original client had a setup.ini; this has been renamed to settings.ini.~
+Note that the original client had a setup.ini; this has been renamed to settings.ini.
 4. Any other files will be downloaded or created as needed (pub, maps, and friend.ini/ignore.ini)

 <a name="SoFar" />What is there so far?